 - Find Point-Slope Form Equation

-- How to Find a Line Equation Using One Point
+- How to Find a Linear Equation Using One Point and the Slope

 - How to Find a Line Equation Using Two Points